For some time, I have worried that many places of worship worldwide and of different faiths, and not only the Church of England, have lost their way.

 The doctrines and practices of the Church of England and the Church in Wales are basically the same.

-They accept that the old and new testaments were inspired by the Holy Spirit.
-They accept that the books of the Apocrypha are used in Christian worship but do not form part of Doctrine.
+They accept that the old and new testaments were inspired by the Holy Spirit, and that the books of the Apocrypha are used in Christian worship but do not form part of Doctrine.
 That the most important sacraments are Holy Baptism and the Eucharist.

 Confirmation, Holy Orders, Matrimony, the reconciliation of sinners, and the anointing of the sick are also seen as sacraments.